OliverDrechsler/front_door_intercom_automation/README.md

 It detects when the door bell rings.
 Requests either from a Raspberry PI (Zero) with Camera a photo
 or from a Blink Cam (depends on defined configuration in config.yaml).
-Sends a door bell ring notification via telegram message to a privat
+Sends a door bell ring photo notification via telegram message to a privat
 group and attachs the photo.
 The house owner can respond with a time-based one time password in the
 privat chat to open the door.